 However, over the past five years, Forbes made a calculated move to leverage its brand equity and trust to gain prominent placement in Google’s search results, expanding into areas like “best CBD gummies” and “best gaming TVs.”

-This strategy, known as “parasite SEO,” has led to reviews that lack the depth and expertise Forbes is known for, earning them a terrible Publication Trust Rating of 34.96% that raises concerns about the credibility of their non-financial content.
+This strategy, known as “parasite SEO,” has led to reviews that lack the depth and expertise Forbes is known for, earning them a terrible Publication Trust Rating of 34.96% (out of the 27 categories we investigated) that raises concerns about the credibility of their non-financial content.

 Too often is Forbes claiming to test without actually backing up their test claims, and if they want their product reviews to have the same authority as their financial coverage, there’s a lot of work to be done.